What is Morning Sickness?

 Eat small frequent amounts of nuts, seeds, whole grains or fruit.

-Drink plenty of fluids such as water and peppermint tea.
+Make sure you drink alot of fluids such as water and peppermint tea.

 Avoid foods or smells that make you feel sick.

 Hot meals can give off a smell that might make you feel sick so trying eating cold meals instead.